 Level: serious beginners + Emerging actors

 In this introductory level class, you will learn by doing, warming up with games and exercises that get you out of your head and into your body, while activating your emotional and physical capacity to interpret dramatic texts.
 An introduction to the fundamentals of text analysis enables you to understand the mechanics of a script and identify key elements like given circumstances, conflict and the actions characters take to achieve their objective in a play.
 Techniques for loosening up body, voice and imagination help you bring full expression to your performance, while monologue and scene work strengthens your ability to integrate feedback, learn from your colleagues and contribute to an ensemble.
 Building on these fundamental techniques enables both serious beginners and experienced actors to exercise and grow their craft.

 Specific exercises and activities will include:

 -Introduction to voice, speech and movement for the actor.
-(You will leave this course with a vocal and physical workout that will serve you throughout your career.)
+(You will leave this course with a vocal and physical workout that will serve you throughout your acting career.)

 -Paired work on a "contentless" scene.